mozilla/fxa/docs/index.md

 ## Code

+We mostly follow a micro-services architecture, with each component of the system being developed in a separate repository.
+The main components fit together like so:

 ![High-level architecture diagram showing relationships between different FxA services](img/fxa.png)

 Most repositories are [available via GitHub](https://github.com/mozilla?utf8=%E2%9C%93&query=fxa)

-You can read more about the [details of our development process](/dev-process.md)
+You can read more about the [details of our development process](/dev-process/)

 ### Core Servers